Course Introduction to Programming

 int y[] = {12, 15, 18, 21}; // y has 4 elements

-- If the number of elements within the keys is lower than the number of elements the array can hold, then the positions at the end of the array will be filled with
+- If the number of elements inside the braces is smaller than the number of elements, then the positions at the end of the vector will be filled with the value

 int t[5] = {1, 2, 3};